 Elementary, Middle, High School

 Students investigate water across multiple academic areas and international perspectives, including their own.
-They explore the usage and sourcing of water both abroad and in New York City, using technology to deepen their learning and create a final project to share with the school and Global Classroom community.
+They explore the usage and sourcing of water both abroad and in NYC-area, using technology to deepen their learning and create a final project to share with the school and Global Classroom community.